AI-Alternative/.github/profile/README.md

 ### Why Use It?

 With over 285 categories like writing assistants, image generation, and automation tools, everything is organized for easy browsing in one place.

-### Real-World Use Case

-If your current AI tool isn’t working or is too costly, find reliable alternatives on aialternative.co with all the details you need.